dbgrvll/learning-journal/Day6_Logic.md

 - '<', '<=' - If you want a loop to continue to run until the counter reaches a specified number.
 - 'i++', 'i--' - If you want to add to ('++') or subtract ('--') from the counter after running the statements inside the curly braces ('{','}').

-For more, including code snippets, see page 171 of of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".
+For more, including code snippets, see page 171 of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".

 #### Looping